CodeFab-io/ElmSharp/README.md

 Yes, in the `Init` function.
 But remember, the `Init` function, just like all the others, needs to be **pure**.

-> Did you notice that all the functions we wrote so far are **pure**?
-A pure function is a function that given the same inputs will **always** return the same outputs.
+> ℹ Did you notice that all the functions we wrote so far are **pure**?
+A pure function is a function that given the same inputs will **always** return the same output.
 Which is a fancy way of saying it has no "tentacles" or dependencies to the external world/state.
-We accomplish this by not using impure methods, such as `DateTime.Now` or `Random` or `Guid.NewGuid()` etc.
+We accomplish this by not using impure methods, such as `DateTime.Now`, `Random`, `Guid.NewGuid()` etc.
 Every time we need to do such impure business we use a `Command` to do it, and the command generates a pure `Message` so that we can get back to a pure implementation of `Update`.
-This applies to everything, HTTP requests, randomness, datetime, etc.
+This applies to everything: HTTP requests, randomness, datetime, etc.
 If you think about it, and you have some TDD experience, you will notice that TDD compels you to remove all impurity from your methods, so they can be instrumented and tested.
 What we have accomplished with ElmSharp is an architecture (the elm architecture) that forces us to stay pure.
 I guess you can see how testing these pure functions then becomes a trivial matter: no dependency injection, no fancy business: you construct a `Model`, you construct a `Message`, invoke the `Update` function and assert against the output.
 Same thing goes for the `View` function.
 Notice how `Update` isn't even `async/await` because it really doesn't have the capability of going out into the world and do ..who knows what...
 Fun stuff, no? 🙂

-Ah, back to the problem at hand, generating a random number between 0 and 9.
+So, back to the problem at hand: generating a random number between 0 and 9.
 Let's use another built-in command: `Cmd.GetRandomNumberCommand` which leverages the `System.Security.Cryptography.RandomNumberGenerator` to do its thing.

 Of course this also means we need a new `Message` to get the new secret number into our `Model` (via the `Update` function).

 ### ➕ Adding a `SecretNumberPicked` message

-You know the drill by now 🙂
+You know the drill by now 🙂 We add the new message to the `Message.cs` file:

 ```csharp
 // 📃 Message.cs